azallb/azallb.github.io/_pages/about.md

 1. I write a lot : from novels to poems, sometimes even movie scripts...
 I write at least once a day, and I have a never ending urge to write.
 1. I love and dabble in most arts like drawing, painting, sculpting...
 I need to put my hands on medium any time I can.
 1. I have studied many languages : I am fluent in French and English, but studied Japanese as my 2nd language for 7 years in secondary school, and Italian as my third at the same time for 5 years.
 I am currently learning Persian (Farsi) and LSF (French Sign Language).
 My next languages of interest are Finnish, Swedish, German and Mandarin.
 I dream of learning every language I can to help my understanding of diverse cultures and communities.
 1. I love the outdoors and being active : you'll either find me bouldering or hiking on the weekends.
-And I have tried almost every sports, I never say no to testing new activities.
+And I have tried almost every sports, I never say no to trying out new activities.